AviatrixSystems/Docs/HowTos/avxgw_azurevpngw_site2cloud.rst

 #.
 Once the virtual network gateway is provisioned, record its public IP address

 #.
 At Aviatrix Controller, go to "Site2Cloud" page.
 Fill in the following information to create a site2cloud connection:

-     - VPC ID/VNet Name: Select the VPC/VNet where your Aviatrix gateway is created in Step 1
+     - VPC ID/VNet Name: Select the VPC/VNet where your Aviatrix gateway is created at Step 1

      - Connection Type: Unmapped